Efficient Tomography of Non-Interacting Fermion States: Introduction

 \subsubsection{Errors in Previous Version}

-A previous version of this manuscript \cite{aaronson2021efficient}---where we claimed to recover a non-interacting fermion distribution using only samples from $\calD_K$ (i.e., using standard basis measurements only)---had serious errors, which we explain below.\footnote{These errors were previously explained in \href{https://scottaaronson.blog/?p=5706}{https://scottaaronson.blog/?p=5706}.}
+A previous version of this manuscript \cite{aaronson2021efficient}---where we claimed to recover a non-interacting fermion distribution using only standard basis measurements---had serious errors, which we explain below.\footnote{These errors were previously explained in \href{https://scottaaronson.blog/?p=5706}{https://scottaaronson.blog/?p=5706}.}

 In the previous manuscript, we sought to recover the rows $v_1, \ldots, v_m \in \C^n$ of the $m \times n$ column-orthonormal matrix $A$ up to isometry (see \cref{subsec:main-ideas} for the definition of $A$). \ By estimating the two-mode correlations (i.e., the probability of finding a fermion in both mode $i$ and mode $j$), one can deduce the approximate value of $\abs{\langle v_i, v_j\rangle}$, i.e., the absolute value of the inner product, for any $i \neq j$. \ From that information, our goal was to recover $v_1, \ldots, v_m$ (or, more precisely, their relative configuration in $n$-dimensional space up to isometry).